-Brunswick Valley Landcare regularly applies for grants to run onground projects.
-Below you can find details on current and past projects.
+Brunswick Valley Landcare regularly applies for grants to run on-ground projects.
+Below are details of some of our current and past projects.

 Restoring fish habitat on Marshalls Creek, Brunswick River

 Brunswick Valley Landcare in conjunction with Byron Shire Council, has been successful in its recent application for a NSW Government funded Fish Habitat Action grant from the Department of Primary Industries.

 Brunswick Valley Landcare has been working in the popular spot known locally as Shaleys Corner, Casons Lane, New Brighton.
 The aim is to revegetate the currently eroding creek banks using native trees, shrubs and sedges.
 Once established the root systems of the native vegetation should aid in greatly reducing any further erosion of the creek bank.
 Areas that have already suffered from erosion have degradable coir logs installed to aid in establishment of native plants.
 Weeding of non-native species has also occurred.

 The project has formed partnerships and consulted with National Parks and Wildlife Service, Cape Byron Marine Parks, Ocean Shores Country Club, Madhima Gulgan Community Association (Aboriginal Bush Regeneration Team) and Nature Ally Bush Regeneration.

 Going to dizzy heights to install nest boxes

 Owl Box number 12 in Brunswick Valley Landcare’s Nest Box Project has been generating a lot of excitement!
 It contains evidence that three different creatures have made their home in it, or at least tried to.

 The boobook perched on a nearby branch is the latest occupant.
 I believe at least two of the eggs inside are hers.